sjmiller8182/Warehousing-Stock-Tweet-Data/aws_cli/README.md

 $ aws configure
 ```
 ## Project CLI Commands

+### EMR

+These scripts are used to work with AWS EMR clusters

 * `create_cluster.sh`: This command spins up an EMR cluster.
 Optionally, takes a name as argument.
 Name of the cluster is written to `./cluster_name.txt`